 - The total annual salary paid to an articling student is $53,850 prorated over the articling period.
 Students are also paid a bonus of $6,000, $3,000 of which will be paid prior to the start of the articling phase and the remaining $3,000 will be paid at its conclusion;

-- Full tuition for the Law Society of Upper Canada Licensing Process;
+- Full tuition for the Law Society of Ontario licensing process;

 - Paid parking or bus pass;

 - Three weeks of paid vacation (two weeks during the articling term and one week upon completion of articles);

 - A reimbursement of any wellness expense to a maximum of $500; and

 - Five days of paid sick leave.

 Applying to Emond Harnden

 Emond Harnden is searching for graduates with a strong record of academic success.
 The firm also requires students who are articulate, energetic and capable of working within a collegial and respectful office environment.
 A demonstrated interest or background in labour or employment law or industrial relations – though not absolutely necessary – is an asset for students who apply to our firm.